JvanKatwijk/dab-scanner/README.md

 where XXXX stands for the devicename, in the ".pro" file to include or exclude the device in the configuration.

-Support for the SDRplay can be condigured for both the 2.13 and the 3.06 library.
+Support for the SDRplay can be configured for both the 2.13 and the 3.06 library.
 For support of the 2.14 library, uncomment